 Simply put, playing multiple sports can be invaluable for your overall development as an athlete.
 Different sports require different skills and develop different muscle groups and mental strengths.
 But, when you add up all those variables, they can all work together to enhance your overall athletic skill.

 Beyond the physical benefits, playing multiple sports can help you emotionally and socially.
-Multiple sports can help you avoid the burn out that many experience specializing in one area, while at the same time exposing you to different coaches, athletes, and strategies.
+Multiple sports can help you avoid the burnout that many experiences specializing in one area, while at the same time exposing you to different coaches, athletes, and strategies.
 Plus, picking up a musical instrument or another, non-athletic, extracurricular activity can provide the same benefits.

 Playing Multiple Sports Can Also Reduce Injury Risks